lyphoenixx/lyphoenixx/README.md

 - 👋 Hi, I’m @lyphoenixx
 - 👀 I’m interested in game desing.
 - 🌱 I’m currently learning C# and Unity3D.
-- 📫 How to reach me, mail, Instagram and X.
+- 📫 How to reach me, mail, Instagram or X.
-- ⚡ Fun fact: Designing a game is incredibly tiring, but the end result feels perfect.
+- ⚡ Fun fact: Designing the game is as beautiful as playing it.

 <!---
 lyphoenixx/lyphoenixx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.